WICG/webcomponents/proposals/html-modules-explainer.md

 ## Introduction

-We are proposing an extension of the ES6 Script Modules system to include HTML Modules.
-These will allow web developers to package and access declarative content from script in a way that allows for good componentization and reusability, and integrates well into the existing ES6 Modules infrastructure.
+We are proposing an extension of the ES Modules system to include HTML Modules.
+These will allow web developers to package and access declarative content from script in a way that allows for good componentization and reusability, and integrates well into the existing ES Modules infrastructure.

 ## Why are HTML Modules needed?

-The introduction of ES6 Script Modules has provided several benefits for JavaScript developers including more componentized code and better dependency management.
+The introduction of ES Script Modules has provided several benefits for JavaScript developers including more componentized code and better dependency management.
 However, easy access to declarative content has been a consistent limitation with Script Modules.
 For example, if one wants to pack a custom element definition in a module, how should the HTML for the element's shadow tree be created?
 Current solutions would involve generating it dynamically (document.createElement,  innerHTML or by using template literals), but it would be preferable from both a developer convenience and from a performance standpoint to simply write HTML and include it with the module.
 With HTML Modules this will be possible.

 There is clear demand for this functionality in the developer community -- see [this thread](https://github.com/w3c/webcomponents/issues/645) where ideas pertaining to HTML Modules have resulted in a great deal of developer and browser implementer engagement.

-[HTML Imports](https://www.w3.org/TR/html-imports/) were proposed (and implemented in Chromium) as a solution, but they were developed independently of ES6 Modules and have several limitations:
+[HTML Imports](https://www.w3.org/TR/html-imports/) were proposed (and implemented in Chromium) as a solution, but they were developed independently of ES Modules and have several limitations:

 * **Global object pollution:** vars created in an HTML Import show up on the global object by default.
 An ideal solution would minimize such side-effects.
-Accordingly, global object pollution does not occur in ES6 Modules.
+Accordingly, global object pollution does not occur in ES Modules.
 * **Parse blocking with inline script:** the parsing of an HTML Import will block the main document's parser if included prior to an inline script element.
-ES6 Modules have defer semantics and thus do not block the parser.
+ES Modules have defer semantics and thus do not block the parser.
-* **Independent dependency resolution infrastructures between HTML Imports and ES6 Script Modules:** since these systems were developed independently their infrastructures for dependency resolution don't talk to each other, leading to missed performance opportunities and to bugs like [this one](https://bugs.chromium.org/p/chromium/issues/detail?id=767841).
+* **Independent dependency resolution infrastructures between HTML Imports and ES Script Modules:** since these systems were developed independently their infrastructures for dependency resolution don't talk to each other, leading to missed performance opportunities and to bugs like [this one](https://bugs.chromium.org/p/chromium/issues/detail?id=767841).
 * **Non-intuitive import pass through:** HTML Imports require the consumer to access their content from standard DOM queries like getElementById and querySelector.
 This is clumsy and limited relative to Script Modules' import/export statements that allow for explicit specification of the API surface provided by a module.

-Integrating HTML Modules into the existing ES6 Module system, rather than creating it as a standalone component, will address these gaps.
+Integrating HTML Modules into the existing ES Module system, rather than creating it as a standalone component, will address these gaps.

 ## High-level summary